 Expected Subjective Value Theory (ESVT): A Representation of Decision Under Risk and Certainty

-We present an overview of a novel descriptive model of choice with normative foundations based on how the brain is thought to represent value.
-An individual’s behavior is fully described by two primitives: an individual’s reference point and a free parameter we call “predisposition”.
-We demonstrate the breadth of the model, showing that it captures many of the behavioral phenomena described by Prospect Theory, but unlike Prospect Theory i) accounts for individual heterogeneity in parameters, ii) employs fewer parameters than prospect theory, and iii) retains neurobiological plausibility as a causal model of the choice process.
-Additionally, our theory makes a series of novel predictions amenable to future testing and includes alternative explanations for the endowment effect and the probability weighting function.
+We present a novel descriptive model of choice that achieves an efficient representation anchored to how the brain represents value.
+An individual's behavior is fully described by two primitives: an individual's "reward expectation'' and a free parameter we call "predisposition''.
+We demonstrate the breadth of the model, showing that it captures many of the behavioral phenomena described by Prospect Theory through a novel reformulation of its primitives.
+The model accounts for individual heterogeneity in behavior, employs fewer parameters than Prospect Theory, and retains neurobiological plausibility as a causal model of the choice process.
+Our theory makes a series of novel behavioral predictions amenable to future testing and includes novel explanations of the endowment effect and the observed heterogeneity in the probability weighting functions.

 Keywords: utility, decision-making, reference point, neuroeconomics